4dn-dcic/pairsqc/README.md

                         report (do not include space) -M MAX_LOGDISTANCE, --max_logdistance MAX_LOGDISTANCE
                         Maximum log distance.
 This number should not be larger than all chromosomes.
-Choose 8.2 for mouse.
+Choose 8.2 for mouse/chicken.
 Default 8.4 (human).
 ```
 2) plot.r